noahari/VascalCompiler/README.md

 - cd back out to src and run com.Parser

--  The default test file is now simple.txt, since ultcorrected.txt involves too many unimplemented Semantic Actions.
-All you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser
+-  The default test file is now phase2-6.txt (phase2-6_ns.vas) since Array actions are not yet implemented, and now simple.txt has too many unimplemented actions that would cause errors.
+ Like previous versions, all you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser
 (e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder).